tuchaVshortah/blockchain-land-registry/README.md

 **To install Ganache on your computer, follow these steps:**

-1. Go to the official website of Ganache at [Link Text](https://www.trufflesuite.com/ganache).
+1. Go to the official website of Ganache at [https://www.trufflesuite.com/ganache](https://www.trufflesuite.com/ganache).
 2. Click on the "Download" button to download the installer package for your operating system (Windows, macOS, or Linux).
 3. Run the installer file and follow the instructions to complete the installation process.
 You can choose the default settings or customize the installation as per your requirement.
 4. Once the installation is complete, launch Ganache from the Start menu or the desktop shortcut.